org-cyber/Avo/README.md

 2. **Upload Files**:
    - Select files to upload
    - Enter authorized wallet address
+   - Files are automatically encrypted before upload
+   - Original filenames and extensions are preserved for later download
    - Click "Encrypt & Upload to Blockchain"
 3. **Monitor Progress**: Watch the upload progress for each file

 ### For File Recipients:
 1. **Connect Authorized Wallet**: Use the wallet address that was authorized
 2. **View Authorized Files**: Files will automatically appear in "Your Authorized Files"
+3. **View & Download**:
-3. **Download Files**: Click "Decrypt & Download" to retrieve files
+   - Click "Decrypt & Download" to retrieve files
+   - The file will be automatically decrypted
+   - Files are downloaded with their original filename and extension
+   - Preview is available for supported file types (images, PDFs)
 4. **Manual Retrieval**: Use "Retrieve File by ID" for specific files

 ## 🔧 Configuration